hollyz1jderveld/hollyz1jderveld.github.io/index.md

 Everything on this page is licensed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 *leaving behind the darkness, I'm trying to wake up earlier in the morning, trying to somewhat watch the sun rise. shaking off the cobwebs, the frost keeps biting, a light blue feels most appropriate.*

+*as of January 30, 2025, this website is two years, one month and twenty seven days old.*